 By the same token, don’t just post a link to the story.
 Make sure you include a brief overview that outlines the above challenge and resolution for the customer.
 The customer is the protagonist in the story, not your business.

-3. Include Your Success Story in Your Email Marketing
+3. Include Success Stories in Your Email Marketing

 According to Hubspot, sharing your success story with leads that have gone stale can help draw them back (for instance, people who signed up for emails and spent a significant amount of time on your site, but never pulled the trigger to get in touch).